tenzir/tenzir/web/docs/operators/summarize.md

 ### `resolution <duration>`

-The `resolution` option specifies an optional duration value that specifies the tolerance when comparing time values in the `group-by` section.
+The `resolution` option specifies an optional duration value that specifies the tolerance when comparing time values in the `by` section.
 For example, `01:48` is rounded down to `01:00` when a 1-hour `resolution` is used.

 NB: we introduced the `resolution` option as a stop-gap measure to compensate for the lack of a rounding function.
 The ability to apply functions in the grouping expression will replace this option in the future.

+### `timeout <duration>`

+The `timeout` option specifies how long an aggregation may take, measured per group in the `by` section from when the group is created, or if no group exists from the time when first event arrived at the operator.

+If values occur again after the timeout, a new group with an independent aggregation will be created.

+### `update-timeout <duration>`

+The `update-timeout` functions just like the `timeout` option, but instead of measuring from the first event of a group the timeout refreshes whenever an element is added to a group.

 ## Examples